nediyonbe/AlloVelo/README.md

 ## Installation

-Use Python along with the following modules: pandas / glob / numpy / scikit
+Use Python along with the following modules: pandas / glob / numpy / scikit / sklearn / scipy

 ## Usage